Genre: Horror

 Robin Aubert

 Aubert is a filmmaker, actor, and screenwriter.
-He has starred in many critical and box office hits, such as De père en flic (Father and Guns), Guibord s’en va-t-en guerre (My Internship in Canada), and Mon cirque à moi (My Very Own Circus).
-He has directed numerous films, including Saints-Martyrs-des-Damnés (Saint Martyrs of the Damned), À l'origine d'un cri (Crying Out), and Les Affamés (Ravenous), which won Best Canadian Feature at TIFF and ten Prix Iris.
+He has starred in many critical and box office hits, such as De père en flic, Guibord s’en va-t-en guerre, Jeune Juliette, Mon cirque à moi, and Une colonie, for which he won a Prix Iris for Best Supporting Actor.
+He has also directed numerous films, including Saints-Martyrs-des Damnés, À l'origine d'un cri, and Les Affamés, which won Best Canadian Feature Film at TIFF and ten Prix Iris.

 Writer